madlib/archived_madlib/ReadMe_Build.txt

 - To speed things up, run `make -j X` instead of `make` where X is the number of jobs (commands) to run simultaneously.
 A good choice is the number of processor cores in your machine.
-- MADlib depends on the linear-algebra library Armadillo.
-We always build it during as part of our own build process.
-On all platforms except Mac OS X, we install the armadillo shared library inside the MADlib directory.
-(The Armadillo shared library is a mere umbrella library for the lower-level maths libraries LAPACK, BLAS, ...)
+- MADlib depends on the linear-algebra library Eigen.
+We always copy it into the MADlib build directory during the build process.

 Building an installation package (RPM, Package Maker, ...)